 Simple Ingredients You’ll Need

-The ingredient list for this baked orzo couldn’t get any simpler!
+We love to keep it simple while also keeping it delicious!
+The ingredient list for this baked orzo is as straightforward as it gets.
 Here’s what you’ll need:

 • Veggies – Grape tomatoes, garlic cloves, and chopped shallot add vibrant flavor and extra nutrients to the dish.